Dance Studio Wants To Put Ex-Receptionist Under "No Fraternization Policy" Two Years After Resignation, Fairness Questioned For Such Rules

 The manager asked her to sign a letter agreeing to the no fraternization policy for two years post-employment to set boundaries during her transition to "inactive staff status."

 The implementation of no fraternization policies can have significant implications for workplace dynamics.
-Research from the American Psychological Association indicates that such policies may exacerbate feelings of alienation among employees, particularly those who have established friendships within the workplace.
+Such policies may exacerbate feelings of alienation among employees, particularly those who have established friendships within the workplace.
 When employees perceive such policies as punitive, it can lead to decreased morale and job satisfaction.

 The employment contracts, originally for instructors, have fraternization restrictions meant to prevent client poaching, but they don't apply to receptionists.